The Children with the Golden Locks: Dagestan

 In a variant from Dagestan, "Три сестры" ("Three Sisters"), a man loses his wife.
 His three daughters convince their father to marry their neighbour.
 The woman becomes their step-mother, but, after some time, she convinces her husband to abandon the girls in the woods.
-The man goes to the market, buys some ambar beads and goes to the woods to dig a up hole.
-He throws the beads into the hole and draws his daughtes to the hole.
+The man goes to the market, buys some amber beads and goes to the woods to dig an up hole.
+He throws the beads into the hole and draws his daughters to the hole.
 They fall into the hole and the father covers the hole with a large rock.
 The sisters wish for their hands to become a shovel, a pickaxe and a spade, and begin excavating an exit.
 They reach the king's stable and hide under its roof, while one of them descends to get dates for the others.
 Time passes, and the king notices that his horses haven't been eating properly and sends his three sons to investigate.
 The two elders sleep on the job, but the youngest prince discovers the third girl, the prettiest of the sisters, who has been stealing the food.
 The king marries his three sons to the three women.
 The youngest gives birth to twins, a boy and a girl, with golden hair, but her sisters cast them in a box in the water.
 The twins are saved by an old woman.
 Years later, she takes them to a king's celebration.
 He notices the children and asks the old woman about them, then discovers they are his son and daughter.